Planning another big adventure in your caravan? Here are some national parks that are perfect for you to visit.

 The campground has 12 sites suitable for caravans.
 Facilities include flushing toilets, hot showers and picnic tables.
 There are fire pits available too, so do your homework first and make sure it’s not fire danger season, and if the timing's right bring some firewood and a bag of marshmallows.

 Before you go: For information about the dimensions of each site and to make booking, visit the Stringybark campground webpage.
+If you’re looking for ideas on what to see and do, check out our guide to spending a day in the park.

 2. Mambray Creek campground, Mount Remarkable National Park